pawelc/docs/toread_stat.md

 1908 - Probable error of a correlation coefficient 1948 - The probability integral transformation when parameters are estimated from the sample 1949 - The Monte Carlo method
-1964 - Monte Carlo Methods
+1957 - On the Comparative Anatomy of Transformations 1964 - Monte Carlo Methods
 1971 - Multivariate concordance
 1985 - Chi-Plots for Assessing Dependence